Let God Sort Em Out: Interviews and promotional press

 A story with Frazier Tharpe for GQ, published on June 2, 2025, started by stating that Clipse were unimpressed with the current state of mainstream hip-hop.
 The brothers gave Stove God Cooks and Future as exceptions.
 Pusha T lamented the feelings of loneliness and need to play "industry games" that came with his solo career, revealed that he was already becoming disillusioned with his former boss West during the 2019 recording sessions for Jesus Is King, and criticized West for his perceived character flaws.
 He also denied being a bad friend to West.
 The story of Clipse's dispute with Def Jam Recordings was told for the first time in this interview.
 Also included were comments about Drake suing Universal Music Group ("The suing thing is bigger than some rap shit.
 I just don't rate you.") and more details about the album: tracks "Mike Tyson", "POV", "F.I.C.O.", and features from Stove God Cooks and Lamar.
 After the release of "So Be It", GQ published a follow-up article (with unused excerpts from the interview) in which the song was discussed, including lyrics from Pusha T which diss Travis Scott.

 Another interview with Andre Gee for Rolling Stone was published on June 9.
 Clipse elaborated on their distribution deal with Roc Nation and announced a nationwide United States tour, planned to take place across twenty-five shows from August 3 to September 10.
 No new information about the album was included, but the duo gave additional thoughts on Def Jam, Lamar's verse, and hopes for the tour, along with discussion of Pusha T's activities in the fashion industry: his role as a Louis Vuitton brand ambassador, walking on the runway for Williams's show, and his appearance at the Met Gala.

 Clipse appeared on the New York Times podcast Popcast on June 24.
 Speaking to Joe Coscarelli and Jon Caramanica, the duo went over various aspects of their history—the making of their mixtape series, Malice's reasons for quitting, the moment they realized their music was reaching a wide audience, and more, in addition to the impact of becoming parents (and, in Malice's case, a grandparent) on their music and the minor detail that "Chains & Whips" would be the second track.
-Pusha T explained the change in behavior from Def Jam representatives after hearing Lamar's verse and revealed the official reason they were given for the demand that the verse be removed; his issues with Drake, Ye, and Travis Scott were also explored.
+Pusha T explained the change in behavior from Def Jam representatives after hearing Lamar's verse and revealed the official reason they were given for the demand that the verse be removed; his issues with Drake, West, and Travis Scott were also explored.

 They hosted a Ask Me Anything session on the subreddit r/hiphopheads on July 15.